anish833/bl0gpo5t/src/content/posts/Elliptic-Curve-Back-Door.md

 title: "The Elliptic Curve Backdoor: A Hidden Flaw in Randomness"
 published: 2025-06-02
 updated: 2025-06-02
-description: 'A deep dive into how randomness and elliptic curves intertwine—and how one subtle backdoor almost compromised it all'
+description: "A deep dive into how randomness and elliptic curves intertwine—and how one subtle backdoor almost compromised it all"
-image: 'posts/Elliptic-Curve-Back-Door/cover_ecc.png'
+image: "posts/Elliptic-Curve-Back-Door/cover_ecc.png"
 tags: [Cryptography, Backdoor]
-category: 'Cryptography'
+category: "Cryptography"
 draft: false
 ---

 According to Google, *“Elliptic Curve Cryptography (ECC) is a key-based technique for encrypting data.
 ECC focuses on pairs of public and private keys for decryption and encryption of web traffic.”*